 Do you want to know more about Basque songwriting?
 Download this book for free.

-It was created to support creative musical talent and producers in the Basque Country.
-Musika Bulegoa is an open forum where different actors in the music business can meet and collaborate.
+Musika Bulegoa was created to support creative musical talent and producers in the Basque Country.
+It is an open forum where different actors in the music industry can meet and collaborate.

 Website that brings together the largest digital archive of music made in Basque language.